usgs/wdfn-blog/content/WaterAlert_Transition.md

 > 👍 **Short-code SMS messages:** WaterAlert text messages are being updated to follow industry standards using short-code SMS messages ensuring clarity for all users.

 ## 🕕 When will things happen?
-Once the transition opens, if you do transition your alerts, you will receive up to three emails by the time the transition closes in Fall* 2022.
+Once the transition opens in summer* 2022 (anticipated to open in June), if you do transition your alerts, you will receive up to three emails by the time the transition closes in fall* 2022 (anticipated to close in August).
 Once you successfully transition your alerts, you will not receive any more reminders about the transition.

 | Date | What Will Happen |
 |------|----------|